pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 # Developer Guide

-This guide introduces how to develop new modules to Trinity-RFT and provides relevant development guidelines.
+This guide introduces how to develop new modules in Trinity-RFT and provides relevant development guidelines.

 Trinity-RFT consists of three main modules: **Explorer**, **Trainer** and **Buffer**.
 We decouple the RL pipeline into three modules to make it easier to customize and extend.